RichardLuo0/global-icon-pack-android/README.md

 ## Installation
 1. Install the apk.
 2. Select the recommend apps in lsposed (Other launcher/apps may also work, depending on the api they use)
-3. Open Global Icon Pack.
-Fill the `Icon pack` settings with an icon pack package name.
+3. Open Global Icon Pack, choose an icon pack.
-4. For pixel launcher and probably other similar launcher 3 based launcher, you will need to delete `/data/data/com.google.android.apps.nexuslauncher/databases/app_icons.db` then restart the launcher.
-Everytime you change settings, do this again.
+4. Open the three dot menu, click each of `Restart *`.

-5. Recent screen will use your default launcher unless you use quickswitch.
+* Recent screen will use your default launcher unless you use quickswitch.
 So you will need to select pixel launcher for that to work.
+* Pixel launcher saves its icon database in `/data/data/com.google.android.apps.nexuslauncher/databases/app_icons.db`.

 ## Known Issues
 * If the launcher is slow to boot or crashes, switch to 'local' mode.